 IMPORTANT NOTE: If you have purchased your grains and legumes from a foods dealer then you needn’t worry about hidden mold infections, fungicides or insecticides that are unsafe for human consumption.
 In the

-will have been checked several times by Federal and State agriculture departments and probably by the major foods dealers as well, to ensure its quality.
+, the products will have been checked several times by Federal and State agriculture departments and probably by the major foods dealers as well, to ensure its quality.
+U.S.

 This is not necessarily the case when you purchase your grains or legumes directly from the farmer or elevator operator as field-run or field-run from storage grain.
 Nor is it necessarily the case if you’ve made the decision to utilize grains marketed as animal feed.
 Inspection procedures vary from nation to nation, so if you buy outside of the

 If you are buying your grains and legumes from some place other than a foods dealer, you need to know the history of what you are buying.
 There is the remote possibility that field-run from storage or any grade of grain not specifically sold for human consumption may have had fumigants, fungicides or insecticides not certified as safe for human foods added while it was in the bin.
 It is important to know what it has been treated with before you buy it.